AlexandraH-code/ms2-ShoppingList/README.md

 ### Device Testing
 [Back To The Top](#table-of-contents)

+In addition to my laptop (a Dell Vostro 3520), I have tested the site on my mobile phone, a Samsung Galaxy S24 Ultra, and on my tablet, a Samsung Galaxy Tab S8.
+The site works, and looks, as it should on all devices.

+Then I have also tested my site on [Am I Responsive](https://ui.dev/amiresponsive) and [Responsinator](http://www.responsinator.com/) to see how it looks on other devices and if it is responsive.

 ### Browser Compatibility
 [Back To The Top](#table-of-contents)

+I have used the browsers below to test my site.
+The site looks as it should and works as it should in all browsers.

+- Google Chrome (my primary browser)
+- Microsoft Edge
+- Opera
+- Firefox

 ### Deployment
 [Back To The Top](#table-of-contents)